 Several weight-loss medicines are available.
 Ask your health care provider if any are right for you.

-About 5 to 10 pounds can be lost by taking these medicines.
+About 5 to 10 pounds (2 to 4.5 kilograms) can be lost by taking these medicines.
 But not everyone loses weight while taking them.
 Most people also regain the weight after they stop taking the medicines, unless they have made lasting lifestyle changes, such as exercising and cutting unhealthy foods from their diets.

 You may also see ads for herbal remedies and supplements that claim to help you lose weight.
 Many of these claims are not true.
 Some of these supplements can have serious side effects.